vasylsidnenko/swift-ai-api/README.md

 - Processing time measurement for question generation and validation
 - Token usage tracking for API requests
 - Collapsible validation information
+- Improved validation results display with focus on failed checks
+- Enhanced code syntax highlighting with support for Metal and OpenGL

 ## Architecture